 For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
-If you are unsure of any point please contact your dealer / distributor for advice before use.
+If you are unsure of any point please contact your dealer/distributor for advice before use.

-The following diagram shows the EC325PSU layout.
+The following diagram shows the EC328PSU layout.

-WARNING: Under heavy loads the EC325PSU case may become hot.
-ALWAYS ensure the ventilation slots and the cooling fan have a clear flow of air.
-Do not place combustible materials against / adjacent to the EC325PSU.
+WARNING: Under heavy loads the EC328PSU case may become hot.
+ALWAYS ensure the ventilation slots have a clear flow of air.
+Do not place combustible materials against/ adjacent to the EC328PSU.
 The PSU will shutdown if overheated and will restart automatically when cool.